Explore Frequently Asked Questions

 Elora Cataract Trailway – Parking lots are located in Erin and Hillsburgh.
 Accessible parking is available.
 No roadside parking in these communities.
 If parking is full, please make alternate plans.

 Rattray Marsh Conservation Area – No parking available at this conservation area.
-No roadside parking.
+Parking is not permitted on any surrounding streets in the area and that there may be consequences to parking on the surrounding roads.
 Parking is available at:

 If the parking is full, please make alternate plans.